 Procurement Disclosure Report

 The Provincial Treasury was the first Treasury in South Africa to publish a Procurement Disclosure Report which provides details on all Covid-19 procurement by Western Cape Government departments and entities.
-The Procurement Disclosure Report is demonstrates our and demonstrates our continued commitment to good governance and transparency in public procurement in the Western Cape.
+The Procurement Disclosure Report demonstrates our continued commitment to good governance and transparency in public procurement in the Western Cape.

 The Provincial Treasury is pleased to publish the online version and web enabled dashboarding system to enhance the reporting mechanism and particularly allow for flexibility and interactive dashboarding with updated information based on the reader’s specific requirements.
 All interested parties and oversight bodies can now access procurement information through this dashboard.
 It is a valuable source of information that supports the important work done by oversight bodies and will strengthen good governance within the Western Cape.

 For more information and to submit feedback or suggestion on improvements to the Public Disclosure Report please email our Supplier Helpdesk.